-- Construction of the new Alaskan Way between S. King Street and Pine Street, along the east side of the right of way - Construction of a new arterial connection, called Elliott Way, which would follow the path of the existing Alaskan Way Viaduct from Alaskan Way at Pine Street up the hill into Belltown, where it would connect with Elliott and Western Avenues - A new intersection at Pine Street (referred to as the Pine Street extension) that would connect the new Alaskan Way and new Elliott Way with the existing Alaskan Way north of Pier 62/63 - A dedicated transit lane in each direction along Alaskan Way between S. King Street and Columbia Street and on Columbia Street between Alaskan Way and First Avenue, which are both part of King County Metro's Southwest Transit Pathway improvements to address transit needs following AWVRP completion - Northbound ferry queuing lanes between S. King Street and Yesler Way, which include double left-turn lanes between S. Main Street and Yesler Way
+- Construction of the new Alaskan Way between S. King Street and Pine Street, along the east side of the Alaskan Way right of way - Construction of a new arterial connection, called Elliott Way, which would follow the path of the existing Alaskan Way Viaduct from Alaskan Way at Pine Street up the hill into Belltown, where it would connect with Elliott and Western Avenues - A new intersection at Pine Street (referred to as the Pine Street extension) that would connect the new Alaskan Way and new Elliott Way with the existing Alaskan Way north of Pier 62/63 - A dedicated transit lane in each direction along Alaskan Way between S. King Street and Columbia Street and along Columbia Street between Alaskan Way and First Avenue - Northbound ferry queuing lanes between S. King Street and Yesler Way, which include double left-turn lanes between S. Main Street and Yesler Way - On-street parking and loading zones located along the curbside where space is available